johlym/johnathan.org/_posts/2015-03-07-failure-part-3.md

 Me.

-As someone who’s “failed” many times you and I should very well know by now that sometimes shit happens.
+As someone who’s “failed” many times you and I should very well know by now that sometimes s--t happens.
 That doesn’t make any one thing a failure.

 We define failure as a threshold.
 Beyond X percentage of things going according to plan, we’re succeeding at something.
 Below X, we’re failing.
 This starts early in life with school.
 The archaic grading system we still use today—because if it ain’t broke, don’t fix it, right?…right?…guys?—tells us if we’re 100% correct on whatever menial task we’re completing, we’re performing admirably.
 If we only complete 59%, we’re failures.